karlnapf/ozone-roulette/README.md

 Implementation of Russian Roulette for a GMRF on ozone data.

+Dependencies

+Data:
+Ozone data has to be in $HOME/data/ozone/ - ask author if you need it

-Dependencies (Need to be in PYTHONPATH): https://github.com/karlnapf/kameleon-mcmc https://github.com/karlnapf/independent-jobs
+Python libraries: (Need to be in PYTHONPATH): https://github.com/karlnapf/kameleon-mcmc https://github.com/karlnapf/independent-jobs